 All good projects start with research & data

 This one was no different.
 After revisting the Crazy One show notes, I re-read A Creative Director’s 5 biggest portfolio warning signs.
 I continued researching portfolio best practices and scoured as many designer, writer, content strategist, and technologist portfolios as I could.
 I was looking for something clean that could communicate simple and complex information alike.
-For my original portfolio site, I tried too hard to force myself into the role of a visual designer, instead of practicing what I preach and putting content first.
+For my original portfolio site, I tried too hard to force myself into the role of a visual designer (not my strength), instead of practicing what I preach and putting content first.
 I found a number of examples that inspired the information architecture and hiearchy of information I decided to use as my framework.

 "Back of napkin" sketches

 Or reusing an accidentally printed on piece of paper, to be accurate.
 I started with the project page structure because those are the details I wanted to be ready to share at a moments notice at the request of a recruiter or hiring manager.
 With that audience in mind, what was the primary information I wanted to convey?
 If a recruiter or hiring manager only has time to skim the project pages, what do they want to know?
 Project name and Services (which became my role in the project) would be the H1 and H2.
 “The Project” became “The problem” in my Sketch wireframes and the final site content.
 What was the problem I/we were tasked with solving?
 What was the strategy for solving that problem?
 And finally, what was the outcome?
 What did success look like?